Flowsqy/AbstractMob/README.md

 # <projectile-resistance> [boolean] : Whether the entity avoid damage from projectile
 # <sun-resistance> [boolean] : Whether the entity avoid burning from the sun
 # <cancel-transformation> [boolean] : Whether entity transformation should be blocked (e.g. Zombie in drowned)
+# <transfer-traits> [boolean] : Whether the entity should transfer its traits when it transforms
 # <name> [String] : The custom name of the entity.
 Support colors
 #
 # Living: